 Backed by ALD, Cologne-based Fleetpool will now be able to branch out into other markets.
 Founded in 2008, the business pioneered auto subscriptions in Germany and aims to be active in 10 European countries by 2026.
 It will retain its independence while also bolstering its network of brands – including eazycars and like2drive.

 Subject to the approval of German competition authorities, this deal allows both businesses to pursue long-term strategies.
 The companies said they are ‘fully committed to partnerships with carmakers,’ with the acquisition serving as a prime example of how automotive players can expand their commercial reach of mobility solutions across Europe.

-In recent years, the automotive industry has witnessed a significant increase in M&As – which are often seen as a shortcut to achieving massive growth.
+In recent years there has been a significant increase in automotive industry mergers and acquisitions – which are often seen as a shortcut to achieving massive growth.
 In particular, buying a rival company is a lucrative opportunity to increase profits and become a market leader.

 Constellation Automotive Group buys rival

 Britain’s Constellation Automotive Group – the company behind BCA, Cinch and We Buy Any Car – has just acquired its Dutch competitor CarNext in what has been described as a megadeal.
 The acquisition instantly turned Constellation Automotive Group into Europe’s largest digital used-car marketplace.

 While terms of the deal were not disclosed, Constellation said the buyout would allow it to sell more than 2.5 million cars annually for a gross merchandise value of €21 billion.
 It also added that the takeover will help it reach ‘unmatched scale’, with current annualised volumes of over 100,000 cars traded through its business-to-consumer marketplace, two million cars through its business-to-business marketplace, and 600,000 through its customer-to-business marketplace.